Working Hours (Fall 2023)

 - Resources for classroom instruction and independent study.

-- Information and training for use of equipment and software.
+- Information and training for use of equipment and software such as Antidote.

 - Support for technology-enhanced curriculum development.